earthly/website/blog/_posts/2021-10-22-bash-string.md

 unset IFS;
 ```

-And now I have an array split on my chosen delimter:
+And now I have an array split on my chosen delimiter:

 ```
 echo "ID = ${array[1]}" ;
 echo "Name = ${array[2]}" ;